Miss Peregrine's Home for Peculiar Children

 Disruption

-Jake finds his grandfather dying in the woods behind his house, eyes removed, whispering cryptic final words about "the bird" and the island.
-Jake glimpses a horrifying creature - a Hollowgast - that no one else can see.
+Jake finds his grandfather dying in the woods, eyes removed, whispering cryptic final words about the island, the loop, and September 3rd, 1943.
+Jake glimpses a terrifying creature with tentacles, shattering his reality.

 Resistance